 Xi’an Great Mosque

-Xi’an Great Mosque, as one of the four largest mosques in China as well as the largest in Xi’an, is located in Huajue Alley in the northwest side of Drum Tower.
+The Great Mosque of Xian, one of the four largest mosques in China as well as the largest in Xi’an, is located in Huajue Alley on the northwest side of Drum Tower.
 It is said the mosque was firstly built in Tang Dynasty (618-907 AD), and it has been rebuilt and expanded in later dynasties.
-The Great Mosque is a Chinese styled ancient complex that perfectly combines Chinese classical architecture and Islamic style.
+The Great Mosque is a Chinese-styled ancient complex that perfectly combines Chinese classical architecture and Islamic style.
 It is rectangular from east to west and covers an area of more than 12,300 square meters (14,711 square yards).

 - Type: historical site, mosque